-Responsible for maintaining the safety of the staff, patrons, and the venue.
+Before, during, and after our shows, you will ensure that patrons are greeted and welcomed into the venue while keeping everyone respecting our neighbors.
+You will be responsible for maintaining the safety of the staff, patrons, and the venue.
 The majority of time will be spent maintaining a good reputation while performing with the utmost efficiency, ensuring quality customer service, and building loyalty and trust with guests and staff.
-Will work hand-in-hand with the General Manager to maintain all policies and procedures and maintain the integrity of the venue.
+You will work hand-in-hand with the House Manager to maintain all policies and procedures.

 Duties and Responsibilities

 - Checking IDs at the entrance (we are 21+)

 - Executing incident reports with supervisor when appropriate

 - Maintaining a clean atmosphere inside and outside of the venue

 - Acting as professional and courteous as possible in any situation

 - Completing closing duties as assigned by supervisor

 - Answering questions regarding the theater, shows, and training center and/or referring customers to the correct person for assistance